 The projected P&L statement

-The projected P&L statement for an edible seaweeds farm shows how much revenue and profits your business is expected to generate in the future.
+The projected P&L statement for an edible seaweed farm shows how much revenue and profits your business is expected to generate in the future.

-Ideally, your edible seaweeds farm's P&L statement should show:
+Ideally, your edible seaweed farm's P&L statement should show:

 - Healthy growth - above inflation level